Virtual Regatta for Volvo Ocean Race

 Vestas 11th Hour Racing joining the fleet with newly installed mast and rigs.

-Here is overall standings for the moment
+Here are the overall standings for the moment

 ————————————————————————————————————————-